PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

    :attr axes: Specification of the axes.
 Most popular values are ``xy``, ``yz``, ``rz`` (letters are names of the horizontal and vertical axis, respectively).
    :attr role: Object role.
 Important for some solvers.
    :attr repeat: Number of repetitive occurrences of stack content.
 This attribute allows to create periodic vertical structures (e. g.
 DBRs) easily.
 Defaults to 1. (integer)
    :attr shift: Vertical position of the stack bottom edge in its local coordinates.
-Defaults to 0. (float [µm])
+Defaults to 0. (float, µm)
-   :attr left: Default horizontal alignment specification: position of the left edge of the bounding box of each element. (float [µm])
+   :attr left: Default horizontal alignment specification: position of the left edge of the bounding box of each element. (float, µm)
-   :attr right: Default horizontal alignment specification: position of the right edge of the bounding box of each element. (float [µm])
+   :attr right: Default horizontal alignment specification: position of the right edge of the bounding box of each element. (float, µm)
-   :attr trancenter: Default horizontal alignment specification: position of the center of the bounding box of each element. (float [µm])
+   :attr trancenter: Default horizontal alignment specification: position of the center of the bounding box of each element. (float, µm)
    :attr {X}center: where **{X}** is the transverse axis name: Alias for ``trancenter``.
-   :attr {X}: where **{X}** is the transverse axis name: Default horizontal alignment specification: position of the origin of the element. (float [µm])
+   :attr {X}: where **{X}** is the transverse axis name: Default horizontal alignment specification: position of the origin of the element. (float, µm)

    Attributes ``left``, ``right``, ``trancenter``, **{X}**\ ``center`` and **{X}** are mutually exclusive.
 Default alignment is ``left="0"``.